Check out these videos:

 - Superior teaching: The interdisciplinary teamwork and learning opportunities offered by departmental faculty and expert specialists are found only at a university-based program in the population center of the state.
 “If you want an education, go where the educators are!”
 We even have a full-time educator on the Family Medicine faculty, not to mention our department’s Research and Evaluation Division and CHE (Community Health and Education).
 In 2019 and 2020, the UAMS Medical Center was recognized nationally as the best hospital in Arkansas.

-- Procedures: Shashank Kraleti M.D., FAAFP, our program director, has “procedures only” clinics where you can gain valuable experience.
+- Procedures: We offer “procedures only” clinics where you can gain valuable experience.
 Besides the procedures you perform in the FMC and on our FM wards service, you will learn and perform many procedures on your rotations.

-- Moonlighting: After you pass Step 3 and have obtained an Arkansas license, you may petition the program director for permission to moonlight.
+- Moonlighting: After you pass Step 3 or Level 3 and have obtained an Arkansas license, you may petition the program director for permission to moonlight.
 There are requirements to meet (e.g., duty hours, being academically on track, etc.), but moonlighting certainly is a possibility.

 - FM wards service: You will spend six months on our busy wards service in the UAMS Medical Center, where you are supervised by FM hospitalists.

-- Sports medicine: Be ready for extensive musculoskeletal/sports medicine training by Michael Cassat M.D., Shashank Kraleti M.D., and Kristin Garner, M.D.
+- Sports medicine: Be ready for extensive musculoskeletal/sports medicine training by Michael Cassat, M.D. and Shashank Kraleti, M.D.

 - Pediatrics: Our pediatrics rotations include a block month of outpatient pediatrics, a block month of peds wards – both at Arkansas Children’s Hospital – and a longitudinal peds rotation that runs throughout PGY-2 and PGY-3.
 In addition to that, you will have your own pediatrics patients in the Family Medical Center (FMC).
 The number is limited only by your imagination as you remind your patients who are parents that their children are welcome in your practice.